natverse/nat.utils/README.md

 The main original code base is at https://github.com/jefferis/AnalysisSuite.
 The recommended way to access this code is through a wrapper R package [nat.as](https://github.com/jefferis/nat.as) available on github.
-I have also started incubating a formal [nat](https://github.com/jefferis/nat) R package on github, that will be released on CRAN in future.
+There is now also a formal [nat](https://github.com/jefferis/nat) R package undergoing rapid development on github (the recommended installation source).
+A stable release is also available on CRAN.
 In the fullness of time I expect that this `nat` package will collect together a number of sub-packages or extension packages called `nat.*`.

 ## Installation